RainOrigami/VoxYou/README.md

 Select the plugin from the `VST Plugin control` dropdown and select the parameter you want to control from the list below.

 Depending on the input signal that you selected you can input a value to set or use toggle to switch between On (1) or Off (0).
-If you selected a slider or knob it will its positional value.
+If you selected a slider or knob it will use its positional value.

 Press `Add` to add and enable the trigger.
 You can bind the same input to multiple plugin parameters.